great-expectations/great_expectations/docs/command_line.rst

     They are put in your ``great_expectations/uncommitted`` directory and you can delete them at any time.

-    Because they can expose actual data, we stronly suggest leaving them in the ``uncommitted`` directory to avoid potential data leaks into source control.
+    Because they can expose actual data, we strongly suggest leaving them in the ``uncommitted`` directory to avoid potential data leaks into source control.

 ``great_expectations suite edit <SUITE_NAME> --no-jupyter``